external-secrets/external-secrets/docs/guides-ownership-deletion-policy.md

 ## Deletion Policy
 DeletionPolicy defines what should happen if a given secret gets deleted **from the provider**.

+DeletionPolicy is only supported on the following providers.
+Please feel free to contribute more:
+* AWS Secrets Manager
+* AWS Parameter Store

 ### Retain (default)
 Retain will retain the secret if all provider secrets have been deleted.
 If a provider secret does not exist the ExternalSecret gets into the